Final Results for the year ended 30 June 2021

 |Share of net assets and liabilities of associate|

-As previously reported, the claim in respect of the Indian project continues to be pursued but the outcome remains uncertain.
-The legal and associated costs relating to this claim have been significantly reduced but are still impacting profits.
-SIS have accounted for legal costs as they arose.
+The legal and associated costs relating to this claim have been significantly reduced but are still impacting SIS’s profits.

-As previously announced on 9 October 2020, in the case brought by The Racing Partnership (“TRP”) and others against SIS’s subsidiary, Sports Information Services Limited (“SISL”), and others, the Court of Appeal handed down judgment in relation to the appeals against various elements of the High Court judgment of Mr Justice Zacaroli in respect of liability issues in the Case as follows:
+As previously announced on 9 October 2020, in the case brought by The Racing Partnership (“TRP”) and others against SIS’s subsidiary, Sports Information Services Limited (“SISL”), and others, the Court of Appeal handed down judgment in relation to the appeals against various elements of the High Court judgment of Mr Justice Zacaroli in respect of liability issues.
+The Court of Appeal:

 1. Upheld SISL’s appeal in relation to the finding of breach of confidence in relation to certain race day data supplied to SISL by a co-defendant; and